Your Horoscope This Week: September 21 To 27

 Libra Sun & Rising:

 Libra, you did it.
-Sunday’s solar eclipse took place just one sign before yours, helping you shed old karmic baggage in your sector of healing, closure, and dreams.
-Now the sun enters your sign on the 22nd and ushers in your season and the Equinox.
+The solar eclipse took place just one sign before yours, helping you shed old karmic baggage in your sector of healing, closure, and dreams.
+Now, the sun enters your sign and ushers in your season and the Equinox.
 Day and night are equal — a powerful mirror of your own cosmic role as the zodiac’s balancer.
 This is your annual fresh start.
 The version of you that steps forward now feels more self-possessed, radiant, and rooted.
 Don’t be afraid to take up space these next four weeks.
 The world is ready for your rebirth.

 Meanwhile, Mars’ shift into Scorpio on the 22nd activates your sector of money, values, and self-esteem for the next six weeks.
 This steamy transit could supercharge your earning potential — but also bring up core wounds around self-worth.
 Are you chasing money from a place of survival or sovereignty?
 Mars here wants you to claim what you’re worth unapologetically, while also cutting out habits, expenses, or people who drain you.
 This isn’t about fast cash.
 It’s about reclaiming energetic security from the inside out.